brycewray/hugo-site/content/posts/2019/07/independence.md

 But while we were inside, we happened into one particular department store.
 (In case you kids don't know, ordinary department stores used to sell high-priced computers.
 That didn't last long, but back then it was common to buy clothes and computers at many of the same places.)
 My wife ventured into the women's shoes area and I, bored by that, told her I'd go check out the electronics area.

-There, sitting on a glass display panel between two sales clerks who were joking with each other about some silly thing, sat what soon would become known as the "skinny Mac": the [original Macintosh](https://en.wikipedia.org/wiki/Macintosh_128K).[^skinnyMac]
+There, sitting on a glass display panel between two sales clerks who were joking with each other about some silly thing, sat what soon would become known as the "Skinny Mac": the [original Macintosh](https://en.wikipedia.org/wiki/Macintosh_128K).[^skinnyMac]

-[^skinnyMac]: The term "skinny Mac" came about when, a few months after I got my Mac, Apple released the first Mac with 512K, which everyone quickly dubbed the "Fat Mac"---as I recall, partly because Apple didn't want to refer to it even jokingly as the "Big Mac" for reasons which should be fairly obvious, especially where trademark infringement-seeking corporate lawyers are concerned.
+[^skinnyMac]: The term "Skinny Mac" came about when, a few months after I got my Mac, Apple released the first Mac with 512K, which everyone quickly dubbed the "Fat Mac"---as I recall, partly because Apple didn't want to refer to it even jokingly as the "Big Mac" for reasons which should be fairly obvious, especially where trademark infringement-seeking corporate lawyers are concerned.

 ## "For the rest of us"